zackosowski/CSVault/Articles/Input Functions.md

 #article

 In computer science, input functions are used to gather [[data]] from users or other sources.
-These [[functions]] are essential because they allow programs to be interactive and responsive to user needs.
+These [[Functions]] are essential because they allow programs to be interactive and responsive to user needs.
 Input functions can read data entered through a keyboard, a file, or other input devices.

 ---
 #### Input Function in Python